 Always pay attention to the details with insurance policies, as certain phrases should immediately raise your guard when reviewing coverage documents.

-• Reasonable and customary charges language: This vague term allows insurers to decide what they consider reasonable after treatment, often leaving you with massive unexpected bills.
-In expensive locations like Switzerland, what insurers consider “customary” may be 30 percent to 50 percent less than actual hospital charges.
+- Reasonable and customary charges language: This vague term allows insurers to decide what they consider reasonable after treatment, often leaving you with large unexpected bills.
+In expensive locations like Switzerland, what insurers consider “customary” may be 30 to 50 percent less than actual hospital charges.

-• Geographic exclusions hidden in fine print: “Worldwide coverage excluding the US” seems like enough until a medical emergency during a US layover costs you US$50,000 out of pocket.
-Be careful, some policies exclude home country coverage after certain periods.
+- Geographic exclusions hidden in fine print: “Worldwide coverage excluding the US” seems like enough until a medical emergency during a US layover costs you US$50,000 out of pocket.
+Some policies also exclude home country coverage after certain periods.

-These wording tricks could turn complete-looking policies into coverage nightmares when you need them most.
-But you also must be careful of what the insurance company isn’t willing to give you during your evaluation process.
+These wording traps can turn complete-looking policies into coverage nightmares when you need them most.
+You must also be careful of what the insurance company isn’t willing to share during your evaluation process.

 Provider Evaluation

-Reliable insurance companies share their practices, and deviations from these norms should set off alarms.
-When doing research on prospective insurance companies, look for the following:
+Reliable insurance companies share their practices openly, and deviations from these norms should raise alarms.
+When researching prospective insurance companies, look for the following:

-• Poor network in your location: A provider boasting 100,000 global network providers is irrelevant if there are only three low-quality hospitals in your area.
-Ask for network provider lists in your specific location and research their reputations.
+- Poor network in your location: A provider boasting 100,000 global network providers is irrelevant if there are only three low-quality hospitals in your area.
+Ask for network provider lists for your specific location and research their reputations.

-Customer service accessibility and local network quality matter more than impressive marketing hype when facing medical emergencies abroad.
-But so do premiums, which the next section covers.
+Customer service accessibility and local network quality matter more than impressive marketing when facing medical emergencies abroad.
+So do premiums, which the next section covers.

 Unrealistic Premium Structures